 - A favorite everyday door decoration is also a good cue for your loved one that they have returned to “their” room after a meal or activity.
 Many doors in the SNF look the same, but a personal touch will help theirs stand out.

 - Fresh flowers brighten up windowsills and dressers.
 Just be sure to pick low-maintenance varieties that will not create any mess or opt for artificial versions.
 If your loved one is assigned to a room with a less than ideal view from their window, this small touch can make a big difference.
 You and your loved one can create fresh or silk arrangements together as an activity during visits.

 - Your loved one should be able to look around their room and say, “These are a few of my favorite things.”
 It’s crucial to bring items that hold personal significance, promote happy reminiscence and stimulate the senses in some way.

 - Another sentimental item to bring could be their favorite artwork or posters.
-Keep in mind that wall space in SNF rooms is limited, and the facility may have rules about what hardware is allowed for hanging frames and other wall decor.
+Keep in mind that wall space in nursing home rooms is often limited, and the facility may have rules about what hardware is allowed for hanging frames and other wall decor.
 If nails are not allowed, poster tack or command strips may be helpful alternatives.
 Posters can be placed in inexpensive poster frames to make them look more polished, and the artwork can be changed out periodically at little expense.
 Numerous vendors sell affordable prints of famous works of art, nature scenes, military memorabilia, old movie posters and much more.
 The options are endless!

-- A CD player and CDs or a MP3 player loaded with favorite music can also be a small but meaningful addition to a loved one’s room.
+- A CD player and CDs or an MP3 player loaded with favorite music can also be a small but meaningful addition to a loved one’s room.
 Just as with the television, headphones of some kind are probably a wise investment for considerate listening.